 These items are the ones you absolutely must pack for your trip to Mexico

-Passport – Is good practice to have at least 6 months validity on your passport.
-Make sure you make copies of your passport and I also take a picture of my passport and store the image on my phone as well.
+Passport – It is a good practice to have at least 6 months validity on your passport.
+Make sure you make copies of your passport and also take a picture of your passport and store the image on your phone as well.

 Visa(s) – make sure you have read and understood the visa requirements for your nationality.
 3 month (90 days) visitor visas are issued on arrival to nationals of the USA, Canada, Australia, and New Zealand.